Michael-Steshenko/window-cleaner/README.md

 # window-cleaner
-A place for me to keep a set of tools, configurations and installation instructions for tools that I use for Windows development
+A place for me to keep a set of tools, configurations and installation instructions for tools that I use for development on Windows

 ## Tools